My name is Lena

 My hobbies include creating personal art, playing video games, reading, watching movies I can pause to get snacks.
 I spend too much time online and dream of the day I will wake up and say “Boy, I can’t wait to go to the gym”.

-I share my 100-year-old historic home in Florida with my lovely husband Kevin, Book the dog, two large freshwater aquariums, and my trusty Mac.
+I share my 100-year-old historic home in Florida with my lovely husband Kevin, our dogs Book and River, my trusty Mac, and assorted Apple products.